volodymyrhudyma/blog/content/blog/2020-07-20-a-simple-guilde-to-generics-in-typescript.md

 ---
-title: A simple guide to generics in TypeScript
+title: A Simple Guide To Generics In TypeScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Learn how to use generic types in TypeScript to increase code reusability.
 Generics allow the code to be used with a variety of types rather than a single one.